-A key component of the risk management system and the Own Risk and Solvency Assessment (ORSA) process is the annual risk assessment exercise, through which the Company assesses its position regarding the different risks to which it is or might be exposed, with the use of a Risk Register.
-The assessment covers all risk types, including less-quantifiable risks and aims to determine the Company's risk profile taking into consideration its risk appetite.
+A key component of the risk management system and the Own Risk and Solvency Assessment (ORSA) process is the annual risk assessment exercise, through which the Company assesses its position regarding the different risks to which it is or might be exposed.
+The assessment covers all risk types, including less-quantifiable risks, and aims to determine the Company's risk profile taking into consideration its risk appetite.
 It is based on quantitative and qualitative criteria, prior experience and expert judgment.